Anxiety Treatment Center for Teens, Children, and Young Adults

 • Cognitive Behavioral Therapy to helps clients reframe negative patterns of thinking and learn healthy coping strategies

-• Dialectical Behavioral Therapy to build distress tolerance around anxious thoughts
+• DBT-Informed Skills to build distress tolerance around anxious thoughts

 • Attachment-Based Family Therapy to rebuild disrupted family relationships so young people can rely on their parents and other loved ones for support